PaxIgnis/Game_Programming_CIS4820/readme.txt

 One mesh is placed inside each room in the dungeon level.
 The type of mesh is randonly selected.
 Meshes randomly move around the room they are placed inside.
 They do not leave the room and they do not collide with any of the cubes inside of the room.
-Their simple ai just picks a direction of movement, moves that direction and then randomly picks another direction and then repeats.
-The have collision detection, although this means that sometimes they get stuck between the random blocks.
+Their simple ai just picks a direction of movement, moves that direction until a collision and then randomly picks another direction and then repeats.

 5. Visibility of Objects
 ---------------